Painting above: “Cascades Gorge” by Artist Jack Frable

 Always an active volunteer, Cindy worked with a number of organizations, including the Girl Scouts, local schools, and Saint Matthias Episcopal Church.
 In 2013, she joined Mark Hierholzer and a group of his students as they began to take the art experience to children and adults who do not otherwise have access to art classes.

 Cindy has been a member of the team providing an art program for women in the Goochland Women’s Correctional Center since its inception.
 In 2015 Cindy was trained and certified as a facilitator for Opening.Minds through Art (O.M.A.), a program for people suffering dementia and Alzheimer’s created by the Scripps Gerontology Center at Miami University, Ohio.
 O.M.A. is grounded in person-centered ethics and founded on the precept that people with dementia are capable of expressing themselves creatively.
 Currently, Cindy is a facilitator of the O.M.A. program at Saint Mary’s Woods in Richmond.
+Cindy is authorized by Scripps Gerontology Center-Miami University, to train and certify new O.M.A. facilitators in areas around and beyond Richmond.

 On January 1, 2016 Cindy went to work for Art for The Journey part time as the Volunteer Coordinator, a splitting her time between art and managing the Paullin Law Firm, PC.
+In 2017 Cindy became Assistant Executive Director of Art for the Journey.

 “Loisa Barn” Oil on canvas by Cindy Paullin